 How do I view Course Analytics?

-Course Analytics will show you activity, assignment submissions, grades, and students.
+Course analytics will show you activity, assignment submissions, grades, and students.
+You can view analytics in both active and concluded courses.

 - Currently, analytics does not measure activity on mobile devices.